tonym128/tonym128.github.io/_posts/2023-08-13-keeping-it-quite-whispercpp-raspberry-pi-python-and-a-telegram-bot.markdown

 ![](/images/man_listening-opt.jpg)
 {: refdef}

-There is a particular pet hate I have, it's voice notes.
+There is a particular pet hate I have, its voice notes.
 Often I am somewhere noisy, or busy with a zoom meeting and can't listen, then even when I have the time to listen, I'm not aware of the content that is going to be announced out around me.

 In my mind, the call to action on a text message is immediate, I see the message, often with a preview in the notification, respond and move on.